kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 \end{bmatrix}
 $$ {#eq:normalized-eigenvector-1}

-Lo and behold! $\mathbf{n}_{1}$ and $\mathbf{w}_{\infty}$ are one and the same, and all is well.
+Lo and behold! $\boldsymbol{n}_{1}$ and $\boldsymbol{w}_{\infty}$ are one and the same, and all is well.
 Recalling from equation (@eq:scaled-eigenvector) that non-zero scalar multiples of eigenvectors are also eigenvectors themselves, this result, even if a little magical, really should not surprise us.

 We do not bother normalizing the eigenvectors associated with $\lambda_{2}$ and $\lambda_{3}$ because their column sums almost vanish, and moreover, their contribution to the steady state decreases with increasing number of iterations.

-To round things off, we substitute a random initial weather vector in place of $\mathbf{w}_{0}$, and view its evolution over time for twenty iterations, and find that it too converges to the steady-state weather vector after about 15 iterations.
+To round things off, we substitute a random initial weather vector in place of $\boldsymbol{w}_{0}$, and view its evolution over time for twenty iterations, and find that it too converges to the steady-state weather vector after about 15 iterations.

 This means that regardless of what initial weather vector we start with, in about two weeks we will end up with a vector that represents the steady-state.